medic/cht-release-testing/README.md

 ## Generating a Project Board for Testing a Release

 Create a github personal access token and name it token.json in this directory.
-The only require permission is `public_repo Access public repositories`
+The only required permission is `public_repo Access public repositories`

 Run `npm install`